 Amsterdam to Péronne-en-Mélantois France Day 1

-My schedule was tight, I had to be in Sant Hilari Sacalm Spain by a June 6th, I left Amsterdam on May 27th, I had 10 days to get to my destination Sant Hilari Sacalm in Spain, a distance of 1,600 kilometres.
+My schedule was tight, I had to be in Sant Hilari Sacalm Spain by June 6th, I left Amsterdam on May 27th, I had 10 days to get to my destination Sant Hilari Sacalm in Spain, a distance of 1,600 kilometres.
 My initial plan was to cycle about 180kilometerss a day, to compensate for any delays during the journey.
-That did not work out, I did not count on a massive rainstorm that flooded areas I was going to cycling trough.
+That did not work out, I did not count on a massive rainstorm that flooded areas I was going to cycle through.

 In Nieuwesluis I stopped for ice cream, it was a hot day and I needed to keep my internal and external temperature under control.
 I moved on from Nieuwesluis following the coast on the bike lane towards Cadzand.
 I did not stop for a swim, which could have helped me, this is who I am I just don’t give myself enough time for the fun stuff as a swim is.